-- NBC requirements for residential building.
-[1 Turn] - 6.
-Basic sheet of building drawing types of lines, letters etc. [2 Turn] - 7.
-Drawing of Plan, elevation, and section for a residential building (only G.F with staircase) [2 Turn] - 8.
-Draw Line plan of any four types of buildings on sheet/graph sheet [1 Turn] - 9.
-Line Plan drawn in pt.
-8 should be drawn on AutoCAD [1 Turn]

-Project Areas: (Not limited to)

-- 1. Introduction to Civil Engineering: Case studies of landmark civil engineering projects - 2.
-Building Construction: Comparative analysis of different types of buildings - 3.
-Infrastructure Projects: Analysis of construction challenges and solutions for complex infrastructure projects. - 4.
-Basic Construction Materials and Applications: Comparative study of traditional vs. smart materials in modern construction - 5.
-Building Byelaws: Case study of a building design and how it adheres to local byelaws and regulations. - 6.
-Drawing Standards and Conventions: Create a detailed drawing set for a residential or commercial building using standard conventions. - 7.
-AUTOCAD: Develop a project that includes various CAD features such as layers, blocks, and annotations.

-- 1. Building Construction by B.C.
-Punmia, Laxmi Publications. - 2.
-Building Materials by S.V.
-Deodhar, Khanna Publication. - 3.
-Building Construction by Bindra and Arora, Dhanpat Rai Publications. - 4.
-Civil Engineering Materials by Neil Jackson & Ravindra K. Dhir, Palgrave Macmillan. - 5.
-Building Construction by Rinku Kumar and Sandeep Panchal, AICTE, New Delhi.

-- 1. Building Materials by S. K. Duggal, New Age International Publishers. - 2.
-Civil Engineering Materials by TTTI Chandigrah, Tata McGraw Hill Publications. - 3.
-Materials of construction by D.N Ghose, Tata McGraw Hill. - 4.
-Building Construction by S.C.
-Rangwala, Charotdar Publications. - 5.
-My Construction Practices by R. B. Chaphalkar, Sakal Publications. - 6.
-National Building Code of India 2016. - 7.
-IS:875 Part I -1987 Code of practice for design loads (other than earthquake) for buildings and structures, Part 1- Dead loads - unit weights of building materials and stored materials. - 8.IS:875 Part II-1987 Code of practice for design loads (other than earthquake) for buildings and structures, Part 2- Imposed loads. - 9.
-IS:875 Part III-2015 Design loads (other than earthquake) for buildings and structures code of practice, Part 3 - Wind loads. - 10.
-IS 1893 Part I-2016 Criteria for earthquake resistant design of structures.

-- 1. define civil engineering, identify its major fields and their importance. - 2. understand different building components and demonstrate their practical understanding - 3. identify and describe various building materials, applications, and compatibility in construction projects
+NBC requirements for residential building.
+[1 Turn] 6.
+Basic sheet of building drawing - types of lines, letters etc. [2 Turn] 7 Drawing of Plan elevation and section for a residential building (only G F with staircase) [2 Turn] 8 Draw Line plan of any four types of buildings on sheet/graph sheet [1 Turn] 9 Line Plan drawn in pt 8 should be drawn on AutoCAD [1 Turn] Project Areas: (Not limited to) 1 Introduction to Civil Engineering: Case studies of londmark civil engineering projects Building Construction: Comparative analysis of different types of buildings 2.
+Building Construction: Comparative analysis of different types of buildings projects.
+4. Basic Construction Materials and Applications: Comparative study of traditional vs. smart materials in modern construction 5.
+Building Byelaws: Case study of a building design and how it adheres to local byelaws and 6 Drawing Standards and Conventions: Create a detailed drawing set for a residential or commercial building using standard conventions.
+7. AUTOCAD: Develop a project that includes various CAD features such as layers, blocks, and annotations.
+Text books: 1.
+Building Construction by B.C.
+Punmia, Laxmi Publications.
+2. Building Materials by S.V.
+Deodhar, Khanna Publication.
+3. Building Construction by Bindra and Arora, Dhanpat Rai Publications.
+4. Civil Engineering Materials by Neil Jackson & Ravindra K. Dhir, Palgrave Macmillan.
+5. Building Construction by Rinku Kumar and Sandeep Panchal, AICTE, New Delhi.
+Reference Books: 1.
+Building Materials by S. K. Duggal, New Age International Publishers.
+2. Civil Engineering Materials by TTTI Chandigrah, Tata McGraw Hill Publications.
+3. Materials of construction by D.N Ghose, Tata McGraw Hill.
+4. Building Construction by S.C.
+Rangwala, Charotdar Publications.
+5. My Construction Practices by R. B. Chaphalkar, Sakal Publications.
+6.National Building Code of India 2016.
+7. IS:875 Part I -1987 - Code of practice for design loads (other than earthquake) for buildings and structures, Part 1- Dead loads - unit weights of building materials and stored materials.
+8.IS:875 Part II-1987 - Code of practice for design loads (other than earthquake) for buildings and structures, Part 2- Imposed loads.
+9.IS:875 Part III-2015 - Design loads (other than earthquake) for buildings and structures - code of practice, Part 3 - Wind loads.
+10. IS 1893 Part I-2016 - Criteria for earthquake resistant design of structures.
+Course Outcomes: The student will be able to - 1. define civil engineering, identify its major fields and their importance.
+2. understand different building components and demonstrate their practical understanding 3. identify and describe various building materials, applications, and compatibility in construction projects